 This error is encountered when the offline and live databases are no longer in sync, and will cause the offline checkpoint process to fail.
 Because the scripts will replay all outstanding journals, this error is much less likely to occur.
-This error can be fixed by running the Section 9.4.6, "live_checkpoint.sh" script.
-Alternatively, if you know that the checkpoints created from previous runs of Section 9.4.4, "daily_checkpoint.sh" are correct, then restore the offline_db from the last known good checkpoint.
+This error can be fixed by:

+- recreating the offline_db: Section 9.4.5, "recreate_offline_db.sh" - alternatively if that doesn't work run the Section 9.4.6, "live_checkpoint.sh" script (note the warnings about locking live database)